Turkey brands Israel’s claims over Gaza hospital blast “#FakeNews”

 Israel released what it said was an intercepted conversation between Palestinian militants that it claimed showed the Palestinians knew that the explosion was caused by a misfired rocket launched by PiJ.

 Israel Defence Forces (IDF) spokesman Daniel Hagari told reporters at a briefing that if an Israeli missile had hit the hospital compound there would have been bigger "craters and structural damage".
 The PiJ, he insisted, were to blame.
-Hagari added that the IDF's aerial footage analysis showed "with absolute certainty" that the blast was caused by a "misfired" PiJ rocket fired from a cemetery near the hospital.
+Hagari added that the IDF's aerial footage analysis showed "with absolute certainty" that the blast was caused by a "misfired" PiJ rocket fired from the cemetery near the hospital.

 Hamas, claimed Hagari, "decided to launch a global media campaign to hide what really happened".